fmalina/PDFtranscript/README.md

 ## Run

-`./pdf2html.py`
+`pdf2html` or `./pdftranscript/pdf2html.py` in a cloned repo.

-`./transcript.py`
+`pdftranscript` or `./pdftranscript/transcript.py`

-When you change configuration within `./transcript.py` or tweak some code.
-You only need to run `./transcript.py`
+When you change configuration within `transcript.py` or tweak some code.
+You only need to run `./pdftranscript/transcript.py`

 ## Development process